-- (1) CONDITIONS OF PARTICIPATION: An employee must be on payroll with the County during the entire calendar year to be eligible for incentive rewards. - (2) QUALIFICATIONS AND REWARDS: Eight (8) hours of incentive leave will be granted to an employee who, at the end of each calendar year, has a sick leave balance which equals at least one half of the cumulative amount that the employee was eligible to accrue based on years of service. - (3) DEFINITIONS: Incentive Leave For the purposes of this program, incentive leave will be granted at the beginning of the calendar year which follows the year in which it was earned.
+- (1) CONDITIONS OF PARTICIPATION: An employee must be on payroll with the County during the entire calendar year to be eligible for incentive rewards. - (2) QUALIFICATIONS AND REWARDS: Eight (8) hours of incentive leave will be granted to an employee who, at the end of each calendar year, has a sick leave balance of at least 160 hours and has used less than half of the accrued sick leave for that given year of service.

+(3) DEFINITIONS: Incentive Leave - For the purposes of this program, incentive leave will be granted at the beginning of the calendar year which follows the year in which it was earned.
 Furthermore, this leave will have no cash conversion value and can only be taken during the year in which it was granted.
 Should the leave not be used during that calendar year, it will be lost.
 Scheduling of this time off shall be consistent with the procedures for scheduling compensatory or vacation time.
 In all instances, it shall require mutual agreement of the employee and the department head or designee.